Table of Contents

 Do you think it'd be more effective to analyze all 300 customers at the same time, or group them into "buckets" based on plan level, subscription date and location?

-But in order to get more actionable insights, it’s much more beneficial to go the second route and break down your churned customers into smaller segments, or cohorts.
+But to get more actionable insights, it's much more beneficial to take the second route and break down your churned customers into smaller segments or cohorts.

 Two good cohorts to start with are plan level and subscription date.

-Once you identify which plans have the highest churn for any given month, you’ll want to zero in on why those specific customers are cancelling.
-We’re going to use a spreadsheet here.
+Once you identify which plans have the highest churn for any given month, you'll want to zero in on why those specific customers are canceling.
+We'll use a spreadsheet here.

-In the spreadsheet, you can sort the data by plans, and see the specific cancellation reason for all the users who cancelled under that plan.
+In the spreadsheet, you can sort the data by plan and see the specific cancellation reason for all the users who canceled under that plan.

-It’s not pictured in my screenshot, but you can even see the comments for each cancellation reason in the spreadsheet.
-From there, you’ll want to look for any trends in cancellation reasons by plan-level.
+It's not pictured in my screenshot, but you can see the comments for each cancellation reason in the spreadsheet.
+From there, you'll want to look for any trends in cancellation reasons by plan level.

 Don't worry, it's simple to do.

-In Baremetrics, just head over to your User Churn dashboard.
+In Baremetrics, go to your User Churn dashboard.
 Then, scroll down to the customer retention table.
-This shows you the month over month retention rate of your customers based on signup date.
+This table shows your customers' retention rates month over month based on their signup date.

 One way to use this data is to compare churn trends based on when people signed up.

-For instance, looking at the table above, one of the first things I noticed is the July 2019 and April 2019 cohorts have a much steeper dropoff after the first couple of months compared to the other cohorts.
+For instance, looking at the table above, I noticed that the July 2019 and April 2019 cohorts have a much steeper dropoff after the first couple of months compared to the other cohorts.
 On the flip side, the March cohort had pretty solid numbers.

-I’d be curious to dig a little deeper into this.
-So my next step would be to compare customers who signed up in July and April, to ones that joined in March.
+I'd be curious to dig a little deeper into this.
+So, my next step would be to compare customers who signed up in July and April to ones who joined in March.

 To do that, I'll go to Customers in Baremetrics.
 Then add a couple of filters to only show customers that have signed up in July of 2019, with an LTV of greater than zero.
 The LTV filter is to make sure I'm only seeing data for paid customers.